adalessa/laravel-nvim-docs/source/docs/getting-started.md

 ### Promises {#getting-started-promises}

-Something to notice from the previous example is the approach that I took was to use promises.
+Something to note from the previous example is the approach that I took using promises.
-This is due that the calls need to be async, and after having for a lot of time callbacks that was more paintfull.
-Promises allow to more strait forward expression. more can be found [here](https://github.com/kevinhwang91/promise-async)
+This is due to the fact that the calls needed to be async Promises allow for more strait-forward expression. more can be found [here](https://github.com/kevinhwang91/promise-async)

-I know it takes some time to grasp of it, but it a proven approach.
+I know it takes some time to grasp, but it is a proven approach.
-Examples of it can be found all around the plugin code.
+Examples of it can be found are all around the plugin code.